Hot flashes. Night sweats. Mood swings. None of these things should stop you from living the high life after you hit menopause.

 - Flax and sesame seeds

 - Herbs like thyme, sage, and turmeric

 Hot flashes come and go, but they’re still bothersome — especially if yours happen more frequently or are more severe.
 Observe the triggers of your hot flashes and try to manage them.
 Common triggers include stress, heat, cigarette smoke, alcohol, caffeine, tight clothing, and spicy foods.

 If you have trouble controlling your triggers, your doctor can prescribe estrogen and progesterone treatments to up your hormone levels.
 Other prescription drugs like antidepressants, antiseizure drugs, and blood pressure medications can also help.
 These treatments can also alleviate other symptoms, including mood swings, depression, and anxiety.

 When the act of sex is discomforting, the thought of it is too.
 But sex may actually save your vagina.
 Sexual activity increases blood flow to the area, helping to keep it lubricated, preserving the vaginal lining and preventing it from shrinking.
 Over-the-counter vaginal lubricants and prescription medications can also relieve the dryness and make sex more comfortable until your vagina can produce enough on its own.

 When your ovaries call it quits, you shouldn’t have to.
-Low estrogen levels sap your energy and your quality of life.
-Understand your symptoms, learn your options and talk to your health care team to live the life you want after menopause.
+Low estrogen levels zap your energy and your quality of life.
+Understand your symptoms, learn your options and talk to your healthcare team to live the life you want after menopause.